cloudcreativity/json-api/UPGRADE.md

 ### Api

+#### Api Factory

+The `createApi` method signature on the `Contracts\Http\ApiFactoryInterface` has changed so that it only receives the API namespace and the HTTP schema/host as the provided arguments.
+Configuration arrays can be injected into the actual API factory instance using the `Http\ApiFactory::configure()` method.

+#### Api Instance

 The `ApiInterface` has been updated so that an API returns a HTTP factory, request interpreter and a store instance.
 This allows applications with multiple APIs to define a store different stores and request settings on a per-API basis.
 If you are implementing this interface anywhere you will need to update it